shivendra2015iiit/UrBuddy1/README.md

  10) A cron job is setup (using shivam9935@gmail.com) to take the backup of nUser ( part of database which contains booking) at 1:00 P.M. which will serve as the counting file for counter app of your buddy.

- 11) snacks counter app will be counting from "CountSnapshot" database and it is updated 2 times in a day at 10 A.M. and 12 A.M.
+ 11) snacks counter app will be counting from "CountSnapshot" database and it is updated 2 times in a day at 10 A.M. and 1:00 P.M.

+ 12) Mess menu image name is stored in database messmeu/Photoname , so, before updating storage bucket update this database too and aread ISSUE SECTION TO AVOIDE IMAGE CACHING ISSUE.

  ISSUE : While hardcoding image name in code and fetching it from database make a cache in mobile which then after deleting the original image still loads the image https://github.com/firebase/FirebaseUI-Android/issues/479